glynternet/pitchme/PITCHME.md

 ---

 ### Test files
+Tests are important.

-Test files are extremely important.
-We include test files in our linting and checking to ensure the quality and reliability of our tests.
+- We include test files in linting to increase quality of our tests.

 ---

 ### Linter overlap
-Some of the linters may actually give duplicated output, we have decided that this should be fine.
-If it turns out to be really annoying then we can revert this decision later.
+Accept linter overlap.

 ---

 ### Enabled Linters

+---

 - **deadcode**
 Detects unused declarations.
 - **errcheck**
 Ensures that returned errors are checked.
 - **gocyclo**
 Calculate cyclomatic complexities of functions and methods.

+---

 - **goimports**
 Ensures that code adheres to go formatting standards. `goimports` implements `gofmt` and checks that the `import` block is formatted correctly.
-When `goimports` is ran as part of `gometalinter`, no changes are made to the code.
 - **golint**
 Ensures that code is in a certain style.
-Although `golint` is considered opinionated, the errors that were brought up across our codebase we considered valid errors, apart from the message about returning unexported types, _see below_.
+Although `golint` is considered opinionated, the errors that were brought up across our codebase we considered valid errors, apart from the message about returning unexported types.

+---

 - **lll**
 A line length linter that ensures line length is less than a configurable value.
 - **vet**
 Examines code and reports suspicious constructs.
 - **ineffassign**
 Detects assignments to variables that are ineffective.

+---

 - **staticcheck**
 Identifies code for incorrectness that would not be picked up by a compiler.
 - **structcheck**
 Finds unused fields in structs. `structcheck` will not report unused exported fields as these can be in place for use by other packages.
 - **unconvert**
 Reports redundant type conversions.

+---

 - **unused**
 Reports unused variables.
 - **varcheck**